 This setting is discussed more during the Setup Experience Platform lesson.

-Now you are able to reference this schema when you add the Web SDK extension your tag property.
+Now you are able to reference this schema when you add the Web SDK extension to your tag property.

 Thank you for investing your time in learning about Adobe Experience Platform Web SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, please share them on this Experience League Community discussion post
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this Experience League Community discussion post